- Boards & Commissions

 - Pamela Knowles

 - Peg Muskrat, Administrative Assistant

 - Linda Warner

-Coffee Hours are held on the first Thursday of every month at Sara's Place at The Egremont Village Inn, 17 Main St. (Rt.
-23) in South Egremont, and on the fourth Thursday of every month at Mom's Country Cafe, 65 Main Street, South Egremont.
+Coffee Hours are held on the first and fourth Thursdays of every month at Mom's Country Cafe, 65 Main St., South Egremont.
 Drop in anytime between 9:00 and 10:00 AM.
 All are welcome to join for interesting and diverse conservation.
 It's a great way to connect with your neighbors, those you know, and those you don't know.

 "Grab 'N Go" Luncheons (from GB Bagel) are held on the first Wednesday of every month at The Barn, 17 Main Street (Rt.
 23), South Egremont.

 So we can be sure we have enough food, please call and let us know you are coming.
 528- 0182 x 16.
 As always, a $5.00 donation is appreciated to assist with costs.